Updated February 2026 · 15 min read

 Published size limits tell only half the story.
 Enforcement is where reality diverges from policy:

-Very Strict (Sizing Cages)
+Very Strict

 Who: Ryanair, Spirit, Frontier, Wizz Air

-Fees: €25-70 (Ryanair), $65-100 (Spirit/Frontier)
+Fees: €25-70 (Ryanair); $65-100 (Spirit/Frontier)

-Moderate (Occasional Checks)
+Moderate

-Who: EasyJet, regional European carriers
+Who: EasyJet, some regional European carriers

-Method: Visual inspection, sometimes sizing tools on busy routes
+Method: Visual inspection; sometimes sizing tools on busy routes

 When: Peak travel times, full flights

-Lenient (Rarely Enforce)
+Lenient

 Who: United, Delta, American, BA, Lufthansa, most Asian carriers

-Method: Visual inspection only, rarely measure
+Method: Visual inspection only; rarely measure

-When: Only if overhead bins completely full
+When: Only if overhead bins are completely full

-The Rule of Thumb
+The rule of thumb

 Why Depth Matters Most